-- The risk that the Company will not achieve success in its research and development efforts, including clinical trials conducted by it or its potential collaborative partners. - The expectation that the Company will experience operating losses for the next several years. - Decisions by regulatory authorities regarding whether and when to approve the Company's regulatory applications as well as their decisions regarding labeling and other matters which could affect the commercial potential of the Company's products or product candidates. - The risk that the Company will fail to obtain adequate financing to meet its future operational and capital needs. - The risk that the Company will be unable to obtain additional funds on a timely basis and hence there will be substantial doubt about its ability to continue as a going concern. - The risk that key personnel will leave the Company and/or that the Company will be unable to recruit and retain senior level officers to manage its business. - There are many uncertainties regarding the novel coronavirus ("COVID-19") pandemic, and the Company is closely monitoring the impact of the pandemic on all aspects of its business, including how the pandemic will impact its clinical trials, employees and suppliers.
-While the pandemic did not materially affect the Company's financial results and business operations in the three months ended March 31, 2022, the extent to which the coronavirus impacts the Company's results will depend on future developments, which are highly uncertain and cannot be predicted.
+- The risk that the Company will not achieve success in its research and development efforts, including clinical trials conducted by it or its potential collaborative partners. - The expectation that the Company will experience operating losses for the next several years. - Decisions by regulatory authorities regarding whether and when to approve the Company's regulatory applications as well as their decisions regarding labeling and other matters which could affect the commercial potential of the Company's products or product candidates. - The risk that the Company will fail to obtain adequate financing to meet its future operational and capital needs. - The risk that the Company will be unable to obtain adequate funds to alleviate the substantial doubt about its ability to continue as a going concern. - The risk that key personnel will leave the Company and/or that the Company will be unable to recruit and retain senior level officers to manage its business. - There are many uncertainties regarding the novel coronavirus ("COVID-19") pandemic, and the Company is closely monitoring the impact of the pandemic on all aspects of its business, including how the pandemic is impacting its clinical trials, employees and suppliers.
+While the pandemic did not materially affect the Company's financial results and business operations in the three and nine months ended September 30, 2022, the extent to which the coronavirus impacts the Company's results will depend on future developments, which are highly uncertain and cannot be predicted.
 Further, should COVID-19 continue to spread, the Company's business operations could be delayed or interrupted.
 For instance, the Company may be forced to temporarily delay ongoing trials.